James-Fosterz/NumpyNeuralNetwork/README.md

 # NumpyNeuralNetwork

 This was Unviersity Coursework that has been preovously submitted and shows my learning as obviously much fo this can be improved.
+All worked was udnertaken with a partner and the coursework was submitted together.
 These tasks were designed to help us understand how neural networks work.

  - Task 2 is the numpy neural network used to evlauate images from the MNIST hadn written digits dataset.
  - The results of one of the network and variable setups that provided good results can be seen below: